aryadevirajeev/Aryadevi/README.md

 1.All the ordered quantity was not delivered to the customers.
 2.Top customers also faces the same issue.
 3.Delivery of Diary and Food products faces the  major issue.
-4.All the key matrices IF%,OT%,OTIF% did not reach their respective targets not even a single day.
+4.All the key matrices IF%,OT%,OTIF% did not reach their respective targets not even a single day and is far away to reach the target
+5.On an average orders are delayed by 0.42 days

 ## Recommendations
 * Focus on the availability of products ordered by the customer
 * Make sure if there is any missing of the product during logistics